Mad-FOX/docker_lemp/README.md

-# docker_deian9_python3_nginx_php7_mariadb
+# Docker_LEMP
-My custom docker image with Debian 9, Python 3, Nginx, Php 7 and MariaDB
+My custom docker image stable docker images from bitnami.
+It includes:
+Php-fpm 7.2
+Nginx Latest
+MySQL 5.7

+Access adminer.php and connect to mysql using mysql:3306 and root:root